 But don’t count a two-way radio out just yet.
 Many first responders like firemen, policemen, and emergency medical providers use this tool day-to-day.
 In a SHTF situation, two-way radios may just save your life, so always keep a pair in your emergency kit or bug out bag.

-Factors to Consider When Choosing Your Communication Tool
+Factors to Consider When Choosing Your Emergency Communication Devices

 Now that we’ve listed out the comms choices available, choosing gets a bit easier.
 But you do still have a few things to consider before buying.
 You can’t exactly get everything and hope for the best now.

-When choosing what to get, taking these factors into account will help you narrow down your choices:
+When choosing which emergency communication devices to get, taking these factors into account will help you narrow down your selection:

 Relying on a smartphone in an area that you know hardly gets any signal will not be any help to you.
 Sure, sometimes you never know where you’re going to be when disaster strikes, but think about the places you frequent daily.
-Doing this will help you figure out what communication tools you can use in that area.
+Doing this will help you figure out what emergency communication devices you can use in that area.

 Availability and Attainability

-Another thing to think about is how easily you can get your chosen communication tool in your area.
-Is it readily available, and can you get spare parts without a problem?
+Another thing to think about is how easily you can get your chosen emergency communication devices in your area.
+Are they readily available, and can you get spare parts without a problem?
 It’s important to ask these questions before disasters hit so you can prepare adequately.
 You don’t want to be owning an expensive radio that breaks down right before a storm hits, with spare parts to repair only available five cities over.

 Local Communication vs. Long-Range Communication